Florents-Tselai/WarcDB/README.md

 warcdb enable-fts ./archive.warcdb response payload

-# Saarch for records that mention "stocks" in their response body
+# Search for records that mention "stocks" in their response body
 warcdb search ./archive.warcdb response "stocks" -c "WARC-Record-ID"
 ```
 As you can see you can use any mix of local/remote and raw/compressed archives.